Counselling Services Counselling & Supervision in Harrow and Stanmore

 Keeping information about course details and areas of study can save you time in the future, for example when approaching placements and applying for jobs.

 Keep records of time spent in personal counselling, your hours of voluntary counselling, and individual and group supervision.
-This information will be needed to complete your course, and later if you apply for BACP Accreditation.
+This information will be needed to complete your course, and probably later if you apply for Accreditation with a professional body.
 Many, but not all courses have forms and procedures for this.

 Counselling clients is likely to be a central part of your training.
-I recommend applying to a few placements and starting early as there are a limited number of places.
+Once you have reached this stage in your training, and feel ready enough, I recommend applying to placements as there are a limited number of places available.
 Some trainings will not let you continue into the next year without a placement.

 As you approach the end of your training it is a good idea to think about future supports.
 Courses include opportunities for learning, discussing, sharing and attending to personal and professional development.
 Following graduation, meeting fellow trainees regularly can be mutually helpful and supportive.